gregmsanderson/fly-live-beats/docs/8-aws-which-compute.md

 ## Which AWS compute service should I use?

-Even if we limit our selection to only options that [mention running a container](https://aws.amazon.com/containers/services/) there are still quite a few:
+Limiting the selection to only options that [mention running a container](https://aws.amazon.com/containers/services/) there are still quite a few:

 ##### ECS?